Congo Crisis: Force Publique mutiny, racial violence and Belgian intervention

 Despite the proclamation of independence, neither the Belgian nor the Congolese government intended the colonial social order to end immediately.
 The Belgian government hoped that whites might keep their position indefinitely.
-The Republic of the Congo was still reliant on colonial institutions like the Force Publique to function from day to day, and white technical experts, installed by the Belgians, were retained in the broad absence of suitably qualified black Congolese replacements (partly the result of colonial restrictions regarding higher education).
+The Republic of the Congo was still reliant on colonial institutions like the Force Publique to function from day to day, and white technical experts, installed by the Belgians, were retained in the broad absence of suitably qualified black Congolese replacements.
 Many Congolese people had assumed that independence would produce tangible and immediate social change, so the retention of whites in positions of importance was widely resented.

 Lieutenant-General Émile Janssens, the Belgian commander of the Force Publique, refused to see Congolese independence as marking a change in the nature of command.
 The day after the independence festivities, he gathered the black non-commissioned officers of his Léopoldville garrison and told them that things under his command would stay the same, summarising the point by writing "Before Independence = After Independence" on a blackboard.
 This message was hugely unpopular among the rank and file—many of the men had expected rapid promotions and increases in pay to accompany independence.
 On 5 July 1960, several units mutinied against their white officers at Camp Hardy near Thysville.
 The insurrection spread to Léopoldville the next day and later to garrisons across the country.